-T1 circuits use a B8ZS code and the obsolete T2 line used a B6ZS.
+T1 circuits use a B8ZS code.
 Since the substitution contains an even number of positive and negative pulses (each is DC balanced) it is not necessary to track whether there have been an even or odd number of pulses since the last violation.